midhunem42/Bus-Ticket/README.md

 # POC machine will generate a QR Code Ticket ---

-when user's scan the application ticket price and details will be shown .
+when user's scan the qrcodeticket price and details will be shown .
 Users can payout from the app and alert the conductor.